3dcitydb/web-feature-service/README.md

 The OGC Web Feature Service (WFS) interface for the 3D City Database enables web-based access to the city objects stored in the database.
 WFS clients can directly connect to this standardized and open interface for requesting 3D content across the web using platform-independent calls.
 Users of the 3D City Database are therefore no longer limited to using the [Importer/Exporter](https://github.com/3dcitydb/importer-exporter) tool for data retrieval.
-The Web feature service allows clients to only retrieve the city objects they are seeking, rather than retrieving a file that contains the data they are seeking and possibly much more.
+The Web Feature Service allows clients to only retrieve the city objects they are seeking, rather than retrieving a file that contains the data they are seeking and possibly much more.